liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 ## `NodePort service`

-- This `NP service` is relative to two IP and two port:
+- This `NP service` is relative to two IP and two port.
+The first IP is about the `clusterip service` that `NP service` create automatically.
+The second is about the node's ip.
-  - `inner`: the ip and port of itself, the port can be specified in the `.yaml` file.
+  - `ClusterIP service`: use `kubectl get services` to see the automatically created `ClusterIP service`'s ip.
-  - `outer`: the node's ip (usually the `VM`) and port, port can be specified or not.
+  - `node`: the node's ip (usually the `VM`) use `kubectl describe pods`

 - create `.yaml` file